Schultüten Ceremony

 Nikolaustag

 December 6th is a very special day for children all over Germany as it marks the Nikolaustag (Day of St. Nikolaus).
 On the eve of December 5th, children clean and polish their shoes or boots and put them outside their front door in the hope that St. Nikolaus will pass by and fill them up with sweets and goodies.
 Seid ihr denn auch brav gewesen?
 SAIL students are visited by St. Nikolaus.
-He usually read to them a story, and gives them some little treats.
+He usually reads them a story and gives them a treat.

 Mochitsuki